By Tambay A. Obenson | Shadow and Act March 18, 2014 at 2:10PM

 Danny Strong and Daniels are co-writing the pilot script, which Daniels will direct, with Strong, Daniels, Grazer and Francie Calfo executive producing.

-Howard will play a Lucious Lyon, a charismatic, but tough chief of a record label titled Empire Entertainment, which is on the verge of an IPO.
+Howard plays Lucious Lyon, a charismatic, but tough chief of a record label titled Empire Entertainment, which is on the verge of an IPO.

-Meanwhile, Henson will play Cookie Lyon, the ex-wife of Lucious Lyon, who's described as a "total badass" with a prison record (she served 17 years for dealing drugs, and used the money to help finance Lucious' growing music empire, when it was still in its early days).
+Meanwhile, Henson plays Cookie Lyon, the ex-wife of Lucious Lyon, who's a "total badass" with a prison record (she served 17 years for dealing drugs, and used the money to help finance Lucious' growing music empire, when it was still in its early days).
 She's now out of prison, and has come for what's hers!

-Jussie Smollett will play their son, Jamal, a fledgling rapper himself, who, is also gay - something that Lucious, the father, has a problem with.
+Jussie Smollett plays their son, Jamal, a fledgling rapper himself, who, is also gay - something that Lucious, the father, has a problem with.

-And Macy Gray will appear as Tasha, a woman having an affair with Bryshere Y. Gray's character, Hakeem Lyon, Lucious' other son, the youngest of the two, and Lucious' favorite, and the frontrunner to take over his father's empire.
+And Macy Gray was to appear as Tasha, a woman having an affair with Bryshere Y. Gray's character, Hakeem Lyon, Lucious' other son, the youngest of the two, and Lucious' favorite, and the frontrunner to take over his father's empire.